department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types/fully-developed-claim-alt.md

 <div class="va-introtext">

-You can use the Fully Developed Claims (FDC) program to get a faster decision on your disability benefits claim.
+You can use the Fully Developed Claim (FDC) program to get a faster decision on your disability benefits claim.
 With this program, you send in all the evidence or supporting documents you have—or can easily get—when you file your claim.

-If you file a claim in the FDC program and we decide that additional documents exist that we need to decide your claim, we’ll remove your claim from the FDC program and process it as a standard claim.
+If we discover that there are other private records we need to decide your claim, we’ll remove your claim from the FDC program and review it through the standard claims process.
 Find out how you can participate in the FDC program.

 <br>